Combinators

 open-urls-in-browser

-open-urls-in-browser :: Combinator
+open-urls-in-browser :: Permission

-Allows access to open URLs in $BROWSER
+Allows access to open URLs in $BROWSER.

 This works by creating a pipe that is mounted into the jail that forwards

-outside of the jail.
+all URLs to the $BROWSER outside of the jail.
 This way the jailed

 program can launch your browser, even if it has a subset of the